-Although this tree can still do well in a partial shade position, best growth is seen if it benefits from full sun.
+Although this tree can do well in partial shade, the best growth—and best fall color—requires full sun.

-The Hornbeam Maple can cope in a variety of different soil types, as long as they're moist and well-drained.
+The hornbeam maple can cope in a variety of different soil types, as long as they're moist and well-drained.
 It can even handle heavy clay conditions.
 It prefers an acidic soil pH but will tolerate mildly alkaline soil.

-Hornbeam Maples like a decent amount of water.
-Making sure you keep the soil moist, but not waterlogged, will see best results.
+Hornbeam maples like a decent amount of water.
+For best results, keep the soil moist, but not waterlogged.
 If your soil isn't great at retaining moisture, you can add some organic mulch around the base of the tree.

 Temperature and Humidity

-These trees are very cold hardy and can tolerate harsh winter conditions into zone 4, where temperatures can drop as low as minus 25 degrees Fahrenheit.
+These trees are very cold-hardy and can tolerate harsh winter conditions into zone 4, where temperatures can drop as low as minus 25 degrees Fahrenheit.
 Although they like sun, hornbeam maple resents excessively dry weather and overly hot temperatures.

-Once established, your Hornbeam Maple should cope fine without any additional fertilization, or just once every few years.
+Once established, a hornbeam maple should cope fine without fertilizing—or at most, a light feeding every few years.
 Young saplings will benefit from feeding with a fertilizer with a decent amount of phosphorous to encourage healthy root development.